Business ethics: Influential factors on business ethics

 Many aspects of the work environment influence an individual's decision-making regarding ethics in the business world.
 When an individual is on the path of growing a company, many outside influences can pressure them to perform a certain way.
-The core of the person's performance in the workplace is rooted in their personal code of behavior.
+The core of a person's performance in the workplace is rooted in their personal code of behavior.
 A person's personal code of ethics encompasses many different qualities such as integrity, honesty, communication, respect, compassion, and common goals.
 In addition, the ethical standards set forth by a person's superior(s) often translate into their own code of ethics.
-The company's policy is the 'umbrella' of ethics that play a major role in the personal development and decision-making processes that people make with respect to ethical behavior.
+The company's policy is the 'umbrella' of ethics that plays a major role in the personal development and decision-making processes that people make with respect to ethical behavior.

-The ethics of a company and its individuals are heavily influenced by the state of their country.
-If a country is heavily plagued with poverty, large corporations continuously grow, but smaller companies begin to wither and are then forced to adapt and scavenge for any method of survival.
-As a result, the leadership of the company is often tempted to participate in unethical methods to obtain new business opportunities.
-Additionally, Social Media is arguably the most influential factor in ethics.
-The immediate access to so much information and the opinions of millions highly influence people's behaviors.
-The desire to conform with what is portrayed as the norm often manipulates our idea of what is morally and ethically sound.
-Popular trends on social media and the instant gratification that is received from participating in such quickly distort people's ideas and decisions.
+National economic conditions often shape corporate ethics.
+In environments marked by high poverty, large corporations may continue to expand, while smaller firms face significant survival challenges.
+This pressure can lead leadership to explore unconventional or unethical avenues to secure business opportunities.
+Similarly, social media has become a primary influence on ethical standards.
+The constant flow of information and public opinion can pressure individuals to conform to perceived norms.
+Consequently, fast-moving digital trends and the drive for instant engagement can alter how people evaluate moral and professional decisions.